 What You Need To Make Easter Flower Arrangements:

 Spring color flowers: yellow daffodils, white calla lily’s, mini purple tulips, white tulips, pink roses, and greenery.
 Pick greenery and flowers from your own garden too!

-1 block wet (soak in water) floral oasis from craft store
+- 1 block wet (soak in water) floral oasis from the craft store

-1 bunch carrots with tops (add to arrangement the day of party)
+- 1 bunch carrots with tops (add to arrangement the day of the party)

-containers: bright color pails, pretty glass vases easily found at craft store
+- containers: bright color pails, pretty glass vases easily found at the craft store

 Step 1: Keep your flowers in water while you work, and a trash can nearby for clippings.